 In ATLAS.ti, codes are associated with quotations that refer to segments of your data.
 As you mark your data with codes, you will find that quotations and codes have various spatial relations to other quotations.
 They can overlap each other; one can occupy a part of a larger one; one can also follow the other.
 You can analyze these relationships to make interpretations about your data.
 Let’s briefly discuss a few of the basic foundations of this idea, then see how it applies to your research in ATLAS.ti.

 In qualitative research, codes are used to classify, categorize, and conceptually understand data.
 These codes help create a meaningful narrative from the multitude of responses collected in a study.
-Importantly, the way these codes relate to each other in a spatial manner, including co-occurrence, proximity, and embeddedness, can play a vital role in drawing comprehensive and insightful conclusions from the data.
+Importantly, the way these codes relate to each other in a spatial manner, including co-occurrence, proximity, and embeddedness, can play a key role in drawing insightful conclusions from the data.

 Firstly, the concept of co-occurrence refers to instances where two or more codes occur together in the same data context.
 For instance, if you are analyzing interviews on people's experiences with remote work, you might have codes like "productivity" and "flexibility."
 If these codes frequently appear together in the data, it suggests a connection between these concepts, perhaps indicating that participants associate productivity with the flexibility of remote work.
 Co-occurrence can reveal themes or patterns in the data, helping researchers understand complex relations between different elements of their study.